DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 ## Image Compression
-It has been stated that ***"The optimal file size for website images should be no more than 200 KB to ensure fast loading times, <br>as images have a significant impact on site speed."***
+It has been stated that ***"The optimal file size for website images should be no more than 200 KB to ensure fast loading times, as images have a significant impact on site speed."***
 <br>
 In light of these facts:
 1. I used [TinyPNG](https://tinypng.com/) to compress the sizes of **'spock1.png, spock3.png, scissors1.png and rock2_dwayne.png'** so that they are less than 200 KB.